bluemix/hiscox/README.md

 ![case-submission-qr-code.png](docs/screenshots/case-submission-qr-code.png)

+> When the customer wants to fill the form again with any email or mobile number used previously, it will show an existing page status instead of creating a new application request each time.

 ### Backoffice

 Simpley, you'll see Hiscox menu item, and when clicked, you'll have a list of all submitted application cases